ShahlaQizil/Preparing_a_Dataset_for_fine-tuning/README.md

-# Preparing a Dataset for fine-tuning & Healthcare Sentiment Analysis BERT
+# Preparing a Dataset for fine-tuning &
+# Traditional fine-tuning

 This project uses the **Cleveland Clinic Patients Feedback** dataset to fine-tune a BERT-base model for 3-class sentiment classification (Positive, Neutral, Negative).